 - Clean up as quickly as possible, before participants pile garbage onto your burn.

 - Steel containers (drums, garbage cans, large buckets) are much safer than plastic for removing ashes and debris.
 Plastic garbage can liners are not recommended.

-- Please remember to check out with ARTery after you have completed your cleanup so they may note that you have left your spot clean.
+- Please remember to check out with the ARTery after you have completed your cleanup so they may note that you have left your spot clean.

 |IMPORTANT: If your art incorporates any kind of fire, it is mandatory that you have a burn scar protection plan and that you work with FAST to assist you.
 We are here to help!
 If you are creating burning art, you will be required to fill out the Fire Safety section of the participation form and include your burn scar protection plan.|